pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## TLDR
-Humans are capable of loving more than person at a time
+Humans are capable of loving more than one person at a time

 ## Antifragile romantic relationships